Subpoenas, spending bills and strategy sessions: House GOP plots multi-pronged attack on special counsel probe of Trump - KESQ

 “Why did he think President Trump should be treated differently than anybody else?
 I think the American public does need to know,” McCarthy said, drawing a false equivalency with a separate special counsel probe into President Joe Biden’s handling of classified documents, which is still ongoing.

 The 37-count federal indictment, which includes allegations that Trump obstructed justice, also reignited a push on the right to use spending bills to cut funding to federal law enforcement – a rallying cry for the far right, which has long framed the DOJ and FBI as “weaponized” against conservatives.
+Jordan told CNN his Judiciary Committee staff has been working with Appropriations Committee staff on key policy riders that would affect funding for DOJ among other federal agencies.
 GOP Rep. Marjorie Taylor Greene of Georgia, a fierce acolyte of the former president, is proposing Congress defund the special counsel’s office, an idea she has raised with Jordan and the far-right House Freedom Caucus during a weekly meeting that turned into a strategy session of how best to defend the former president.

 Greene, who spent time with Trump in Georgia over the weekend, told CNN she brought the idea up with the former president, whom she said is “very supportive.”
 Greene, who asked the House Freedom Caucus to take an official position on the proposal, also raised the issue during a meeting in McCarthy’s office on Tuesday afternoon about the upcoming appropriations process.